dkoz/evrima-bot/README.md

 --- | ---
 CHATLOG_CHANNEL | Channel where you want chat logs to be posted.
 KILLFEED_CHANNEL | Channel where you want kill feed to be posted.
+ADMINLOG_CHANNEL | Channel where in-game admin commands are logged.
 ENABLE_LOGPLAYERS | Enables the logging of players on your server.
 FTP_HOST | Host information for the FTP connection.
 FTP_PORT | Port number for the FTP connection.